AndreyUtka/redux-rx-middleware/README.md

 For the official integration (from core contributors) with [RxJS](http://reactivex.io/rxjs/) and [Redux](https://redux.js.org/), please take a look at [redux-observable](https://redux-observable.js.org)

-This is just simple middleware as like as [redux-promise](https://github.com/redux-utilities/redux-promise) which brings support [Rx.Observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) for the actions.
+This is a simple middleware like [redux-promise](https://github.com/redux-utilities/redux-promise) which adds support [Rx.Observable](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) for the actions.

 ### Why not just redux-observable?